tytydraco/yessleep/out/No_Women_in_BlackwoodPart_1.md

 The sound wasn’t outside.
 It was inside.
 Rattling through my skull, pressing against my teeth, vibrating down my spine.

 I froze, paralyzed between terror and inevitability, staring at the unmarked cover, knowing that once I did, there would be no going back.

+My thumb slipped under the cover, and for a heartbeat I swore the leather pulsed — not like dead hide, but like something still living.
+Still breathing.
+I almost tore my hand back, but the whisper hooked into me, pulling me down.

+*Open it.*

+The cover peeled back with a faint, wet crackle, like skin tearing from scabs.

+The first page was blank.
+Yellowed, spotted with mold.
+I turned another.
+Blank again.
+My breath came short.
+Ten, twelve pages in — still empty.

+Then the ink appeared.

+Thin, black strokes spidered across the page in lines and curves too sharp, too fluid.
+They weren’t words, not in any language I knew.
+Not English, not Spanish, not even the Latin phrases priests sometimes muttered when they visited our school.
+These shapes bent in ways that made my eyes water.
+Some jagged as broken bones.
+Others coiled like worms gnawing through the paper itself.

+I couldn’t read it, but I *understood* something all the same.

+And that’s when the room shifted.

+The air grew heavy, thick with pressure, like the deep ocean had folded itself around me.
+My ears popped.
+My vision warped, colors leeching until only black and white remained.
+My stomach clenched, a rope twisting my guts tighter and tighter.

+Then the nausea hit.

+My throat filled with rot.
+I gagged, slammed to my hands and knees, and vomited violently.
+What came up was thin, yellow sludge, steaming as it hit the carpet.
+It reeked of sulfur, a rancid egg-stink that clawed at my sinuses and made my eyes burn.

+I kept retching long after my stomach emptied, each heave wracking my chest, until finally I collapsed, face sinking into the foul puddle.

+The moment my cheek touched it, the darkness rushed in.

+When I woke, I was in my bed.

+Sunlight pressed against the curtains, pale and thin.
+My sheets clung damp to my skin.
+For a moment I thought I had dreamed it, that I’d never left my house, never opened the book.

+Then I felt the weight in my hand.

+I looked down.

+The book lay against my chest, my fingers locked in a death-grip around its spine.
+The leather was slick and clammy, colder than the air.
+My knuckles ached as I pried them loose, one by one, until the thing thudded onto the sheets beside me.

+But that wasn’t the worst part.

+Across the fabric of my shirt, smeared over my chest and stomach, were black marks.
+Symbols.
+The same jagged curves and crooked hooks from the book’s pages, written in ink that hadn’t been there the night before.
+They shimmered faintly, as though wet, and when I leaned close, I could smell the same sulfur stink rising from them.

+I tore the shirt off and hurled it across the room.
+It landed in a heap, but the marks didn’t fade.
+They seemed to pulse faintly in the sunlight, like embers that refused to die.

+I pressed a hand to my bare chest.
+The skin underneath was hot, raw, as if the symbols had burned straight through the cloth into me.

+The book sat perfectly still beside me, its cover blank, its spine unmarked.

+But I knew — with a certainty that hollowed me out — that it had branded me.
+That whatever had whispered from its pages had seeped through my eyes, my veins, my bones.

+And though the house was empty, though the morning air was still, I swear I could feel it.

+Something breathing.

+Not around me.

+*Inside me.*

+The next day stretched on like a dream folded wrong.
+Every hallway, every classroom, every locker-lined corridor felt thicker, heavier, as if the air itself had weight.
+I could feel it pressing down on my shoulders, tightening around my ribs.

+The staring began immediately, subtle at first.
+I’d glance up from my notebook or lift my eyes in the hall, and nothing seemed unusual.
+A friend passing, a teacher at the board, a classmate laughing at a joke — normal.
+But the moment I looked away, the weight of awareness returned.

+Eyes.
+Always eyes.
+Watching me when I wasn’t looking.

+I could sense them in my peripheral vision, tracing me like invisible hands, waiting for me to turn my back.
+It didn’t matter where I was — the cafeteria, the gym hallway, even the stairwell.
+The sensation was omnipresent.

+By lunch, my skin itched with awareness.
+I sat with Vince, Tommy, and Ricky, trying to focus on fries that tasted like chalk, pretending the buzzing in my skull wasn’t there.
+Their chatter felt distant, as if the world around me had become a thin film separating me from reality.

+I laughed at a joke Vince made, but the sound didn’t match his mouth moving.
+I shook my head, trying to clear it.

+Then I noticed something.

+In the reflection of the metal water fountain near the gym, something moved behind me.
+I froze mid-step, throat tight.
+The warped silver surface showed… a face.
+Not Vince, not Tommy.
+Not human.
+Black eyes that filled the face, impossibly wide, with long gray hair spilling over shoulders too thin, and a smile stretched far beyond what any human mouth could hold.
+It was meant to be welcoming — warm — but every corner of it screamed wrong.

+I snapped my attention around.

+Vince was there, leaning lazily against the locker.
+Just Vince.

+“Whoa, man!
+You okay?” he said, voice tight with concern.
+“You look… pale.”

+I swallowed hard, fumbling for words.
+“Yeah.
+Fine.
+Just… tired, I guess.”

+He didn’t look convinced.
+“You’re shaking.
+Seriously, something’s wrong.”

+I forced a smile, messy and broken.
+“I’m fine.
+Really.”

+But the world wasn’t fine.

+Everywhere I went that afternoon, it was the same.
+The weight on my shoulders, the prickle at the back of my neck, the invisible stare.
+Even when friends were beside me, I felt the pull of unknown eyes digging into my back.

+And then I heard it.

+Not from anyone.
+Not from anywhere outside me.

+*Nephilim.*

+The word vibrated through my bones.
+I couldn’t localize it — not the room, not the lockers, not the ceiling.
+Just *inside*.
+The sound was impossible, resonant, like metal twisting under a black tide.

+I gasped, my stomach tightening, and my vision blurred.
+For a heartbeat, the hallways stretched, the walls bending, lockers twisting, the faces around me elongating, hollowing, eyes widening beyond humanity.
+Even Vince, walking beside me, seemed to flicker, as if his skin was a thin mask over something older, something wrong.

+I gripped the water fountain, letting the cold metal anchor me.
+My head spun.
+The word whispered again, not with sound, but with weight. *Nephilim.*

+I blinked, and the world snapped back.
+The lockers were straight, the faces normal, Vince was laughing at some joke Tommy made, entirely oblivious to the terror pressing against my mind.

+But I knew it hadn’t gone.

+I knew it would follow.

+All the eyes, all the watching, all the wrongness — it had a name now. *Nephilim.*

+And I understood, deep in a way I was not ready to understand, that I could not hide from it.